GSgiansen/tiktokjam24/README.md

 8. Save the access token somewhere
 9. You can now insert the access token in the top right authorise button and can use the restricted functions

+# Testing

+### Testing for projects

+1. cd into the frontend folder
+2. `pnpm install` or `npm install` try both to see which works
+3. login via the frontend
+4. add the `upload` route to the end
+5. Upload the csv file and fill up the form respectively
+6. Head to the projects table in supabase to retrieve project id

 # Errors